shieldfy/API-Security-Checklist/README.md

 ## Access
 - [ ] Limit requests (Throttling) to avoid DDoS / Bruteforce attacks.
-- [ ] Use HTTPS on server side to avoid MITM.
+- [ ] Use HTTPS on server side to avoid MITM (Man In The Middle Attack).
 - [ ] Use `HSTS` header with SSL to avoid SSL Strip attack.

 ## Input